-As a former local GP Caroline has a strong commitment to improving the health and emotional well being of children by supporting families and promoting healthy behaviour.
+As a former local GP, Caroline has a strong commitment to improving the health and emotional wellbeing of children by supporting families and promoting healthy behaviour.
 Because of this she founded Dandelion Time in order to offer children something more engaging and holistic to address their problems.
-She now works for NHS England as Lead for Clinical Transformation and Outcomes for Kent, Surrey and Sussex and also has a role for the South of England Region as lead for Sustainability and Health.
-She is working to ensure that the health and social care system tackles the underlying causes of health problems in a coherent and systematic way to reduce health inequalities.
-In addition she is chair of the Kent Nature Partnership which is dedicated to protecting and valuing the living environment and ensuring it is part of healthy economic development.
-Caroline is a trustee for Kent Wildlife Trust and the Wealden Literary Festival.
+She has retired from her role in NHS England promoting the Health and Sustainability agenda as part of the overall system transformation to more holistic approach to health which tackles the underlying causes of health problems in a coherent and systematic way.
+She is chair of the Kent Nature Partnership which is dedicated to protecting and valuing the living environment and ensuring it is part of healthy economic development.
+Caroline is also a trustee for Kent Wildlife Trust and the Wealden Literary Festival.

 Simon Norman worked as a technology product manager and management consultant at PA Consulting, Deloitte, QVC, and then architecture firm Spacelab before becoming a software engineer.
 He has carried out a number of roles in large-scale business and technology transformations, including programme planning, cost management, business and software architecture design.
 His interest in finding innovative solutions to the endemic deprivation in the UK led him to Dandelion Time.